jbristowe/writing/fiddler-definitions.md

 ![](https://i.imgur.com/O2AkO1j.png)

 This is a useful strategy during development for mocking API responses from a service that may not yet be available for testing.
-The AutoResponder may also be configured to simulate latency to provide a more realistic response time.
+The AutoResponder may also be configured with a latency setting to simulate a more realistic response time.

 The HTTP specification enables intermediaries to transform messages and their payloads.
 Fiddler is capable of transforming messages through custom rules.